chandi-23/learn-security-examples/tampering/tampering.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+    This server is tampering via Script Injection (XSS)

+    The req.body.name value is taken directly from user input and stored in the session:

+    req.session.user = req.body.name.trim();
+    Later, it is rendered directly into the HTML without escaping:
+    This makes the app vulnerable to Cross-Site Scripting (XSS): attackers can inject malicious HTML or JavaScript into the DOM.

 2. Briefly explain how a malicious attacker can exploit them.

+    When the attacker submits this payload as their name, it gets saved into the session without sanitization.

+    On the next visit to /, the injected <script> runs in the victim’s browser.

+    Attacker can manipulate the DOM, redirect users, steal session cookies, or even make background requests to perform CSRF.

+    If a logged-in admin visits the page, their session could be hijacked.

 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?

+    Your secure.ts version fixes this through input sanitization, specifically by escaping dangerous HTML

+    const sanitizedName = escapeHTML(req.body.name.trim());
+    req.session.user = sanitizedName;

+    escapeHTML() Function:
+    Replaces characters like <, >, ", ' with their HTML entity equivalents:

+    <script> &lt;script&gt;

+    Any potentially malicious HTML is neutralized before rendering.

+    The browser does not interpret it as executable code.

+    Users see their input as plain text, not active HTML.

+    this can be counterd with Sanitization pattern.